 A climbing accident caused by sleep deprivation in 2018 was the trigger for Sophie to become a full-time champion for the importance of sleep and launch www.TheSleepScientist.com.
 Sophie now works as an independent Sleep Evangelist and when she’s not providing keynote conference talks, TEDx talks, consulting and coaching you’ll find her rowing, climbing, swimming, windsurfing and following the sunshine around the world.

-As an energising and inspiring speaker, we can’t wait to welcome Sophie to the mainstage on Day 3 of the conference for her talk about ‘Sleeping in the Extremes’.
-In this session, Sophie will share findings from 15+ interviews with elite endurance athletes and experienced ocean rowers, to explore preparation, and any physical and mental techniques they have used to improve resilience to sleep loss.
-This is the perfect session for anyone preparing to sleep in an extreme environment, or coping with circadian disruption, including shift workers.
+As an energising and inspiring speaker, we couldn’t wait to welcome Sophie Bostock to Day 1 of the conference for her talk about ‘Sleeping in the Extremes’.
+In this session, Sophie shared findings from 15+ interviews with elite endurance athletes and experienced ocean rowers, exploring preparation, and any physical and mental techniques they used to improve resilience to sleep loss.
+This was the perfect session for anyone preparing to sleep in an extreme environment, or coping with circadian disruption, including shift workers.

 Feeling inspired? #WEM21 A New World Awaits…